 o 70-463: Implementing a Data Warehouse with Microsoft SQL Server 2012 / 2014

 It deals mainly with SSIS, but also has some sections on DQS, MDS and Dimensional Modeling.
-I started the preparation with MVA (https://mva.microsoft.com/en-US/training-courses/implementing-a-data-warehouse-with-sql-server-jump-start-8257), I read The book « Data Warehouse Toolkit Ralph Kimball.
+I started the preparation with MVA (https://mva.microsoft.com/en-US/training-courses/implementing-a-data-warehouse-with-sql-server-jump-start-8257), I read The book « Data Warehouse Toolkit By Ralph Kimball.
 Any serious BI professional should read this book.
-This book gives you all the details you need about dimensional modeling: star schemas, slowly changing dimensions ...
-Microsoft relies heavily on the Kimball approach, in the design of the data warehouse, but also in Analysis Services Multidimensional.
-As for data quality services (DQS), I was surprised because I have never done it and I answered on 100% of questions, luck !!
+This book gives you all the details you need on dimensional modeling: star diagrams, slowly changing dimensions… Microsoft relies largely on the Kimball approach, in the design of the data warehouse, but also in Analysis Services Multidimensional.
+When it comes to Data Quality Services (DQS), I was amazed as I never did and answered well on 100% of the questions, luck !!
 The last item on the list for this exam is Master Data Services (MDS).
-Since it only takes a small percentage of the questions, I have not put a lot of research on this product.
-The exam itself went pretty well, although I struggled a bit with repeated response choices because it was the first time I saw these types of questions and took a few seconds before I realized this was happening.
+Since it only takes a small percentage of questions, I haven't put a lot of research into this product.
+The exam itself went pretty well, although I struggled a bit with the repeated answer choices as it was the first time I saw these types of questions and took a few seconds before I realized this. that was happening.

 o 70-466: Implementing Data Models and Reports with Microsoft SQL Server

 After a few days of well-deserved "non-studying for the exams", I decided to pick up the pace again and start preparing for the 70-466 exam.